Notice of Privacy Practices

 We may use and disclose your PHI to tell you about or recommend possible treatment options or alternatives, or to tell you about health-related benefits or services that may be of interest to you.
 We may communicate with you face-to-face regarding any products or services.

 We may use your name, address and other demographic data and the dates on which you received care, to contact you to ask for fundraising activities to support Fraser.
 If we contact you for a donation, you can “opt out” of any future fundraising contacts.
-If you do not want to be contacted, please notify our Vice President of Development, in writing or by email, using the information given at the end of this notice.
+If you do not want to be contacted, please notify our HIPAA Privacy Officer, in writing or by email, using the information given at the end of this notice.

 We may disclose information to external researchers with your authorization, which we will attempt to collect in a manner consistent with applicable state laws.